-Combining chemistry and biotechnology in an undergraduate program is relatively recent, and Constructor University is one of the few universities that offer this path.
+- Combining chemistry and biotechnology in an undergraduate program is relatively recent, and Constructor University is one of the few universities that offer this path.
 The connections and synergies between these fields become clear to the students already within the first year of study.
-Students also obtain an overview very early on of how these scientific fields affect society; this helps them to identify their own area of interest.
+Students also obtain an overview very early on of how these scientific fields affect society; this helps them to identify their own area of interest. - Due to the combination of the two scientific fields, CBT students will be particularly strong in recognizing the potential of combining chemical catalysis with bioconversions in the context provided by established industrial sectors or in the creation of innovative approaches.